AE9RB/radio/README.md

 # Twenty-First Century Amateur Radio

-An http server for interactive signal processing.
+An http server for interactive digital signal processing.

-The lack of an SDR application that does both voice and data has generated a lot of interest in transporting PCM and I/Q data over networks and between applications.
-Rather than present another solution to produce and consume audio streams, this project is focusing on a solution that enables development of HTML and Javascript radios with automation and mailbox capabilities.
+The mission is to find a solution that enables development of radios using open and accessible technologies such as HTML and Javascript.

 ## Status

-HTTP Server: Working
+ * HTTP Server: Working
-Spectrum Analyzer: Working
+ * Spectrum Analyzer: Working
-Rig Control: current WIP
+ * Rig Control: current WIP
-PSK31: LPCM only, next WIP
+ * PSK31: LPCM only, next WIP
-SSB: Not Started
+ * SSB: Not Started
-CW: Not Started
+ * CW: Not Started
-User Interface: Proof-of-concept, please contribute More drivers: always a WIP, please contribute
+ * User Interface: experimental, please contribute
+ * More drivers: always a WIP, please contribute

 ## Installation